subnut/vim-iawriter/README.md

 `:Iawriter`

 ## Configuration
 `vim-iawriter` does not touch the configurations defined individually for the abovementioned three plugins.
-If they are defined, vim-iawriter shall respect them
+If they are defined, vim-iawriter shall respect them.

 In addition, vim-iawriter provides a few configuration options -
 * [`iawriter_force_defaults`][1.1]
 * [`iawriter_change_cursorline`][1.2]